murisimov/wormhole-tracker/README.md

 `http://` and `/auth/` parts **are** required.

 In your application details you will see `Client ID` and `Secret Key`.
-You will need it for the next step.
+You will need this stuff for the next step.

 ---
 ###### Filling up the configuration file